 On La Digue, the main means of transport is the bike.
 You can rent one in the jetty or through your accommodation for about 10€ per day.

 Travel in a Group

 An easy way to cut costs on travel to Seychelles is by planning the trip with a larger group of friends.
 The accommodation and car rental, starting from €60 per night and 50€ per day respectively, will be your biggest expenses, and splitting their cost can make the trip much more affordable.

 Visiting with a group is also the best way to save money when it comes to day trips.
 Except for Mahé, Praslin, and La Digue, the rest of the islands can only be visited either on organized day tours, ranging from 60-150€/person, or by renting a private boat.
 Opting for the latter and splitting the expenses with your group or other travelers will both save you money and get you a private tour.

 Stay in Guesthouses

 The most affordable and, at the same time, authentic way to experience Seychelles is by staying in one of the Seychellois-owned guesthouses.
 Run by local families, they offer a special insight into the life of the Seychellois, as they are usually located next to the owner’s house and give you the chance to taste homemade Creole food.
-Many of the guesthouses have a small kitchen, but if you are looking for ultimate independence or if you are traveling with children, you can opt for a self-catering apartment, where you can prepare your own meals.
+Many guesthouses have a small kitchen, but if you are looking for ultimate independence or traveling with children, you can opt for a self-catering apartment, where you can prepare your own meals.

-No matter where you choose to stay, buildings are not allowed to rise above palm tree height and you will never be far away from the beach… or the jungle!
+No matter where you choose to stay, buildings are not allowed to rise above palm tree height, and you will never be far away from the beach.
+Or the jungle!